 His recipe looked so easy.
 And then salmon was on sale at Whole Food.
 FATE.

-The recipe is posted here, and I followed it pretty much to the letter, so I'm not going to reproduce here.
+The recipe is posted in the internet, and I followed it pretty much to the letter, so I’m not going to reproduce here.
 This is the final product: